Home » Recipes » How to make lemon balm tea

 This research suggests that lemon balm tea may improve the quality of life of menopausal people with sleep disturbance.

-May decrease depression and reduce anxiety and stress.
+May decrease depression and reduce stress and anxiety.

 Support gastrointestinal health.